Buckwheat soup with tomatoes and bell peppers.

 The soup recipe which I am posting here contains just a tbsp of raw buckwheat per serving.
 It expands a lot after cooking.
 Also, it is a low GI food (Glycemic index is 54) and it is suitable for weight watchers for obvious reasons.

-buckwheat groats ( kuttu ka daliya) 2 tbsp ...it expands a lot after cooking as o told
+buckwheat groats (kuttu ka daliya) 2 tbsp ...it expands a lot after cooking

 2-3 fat cloves of garlic

-red chilly powder 1 tsp or as much you like
+red chili powder 1 tsp or as much you like

 1 stick of cinnamon broken into small pieces